universal-paymaster/universal-paymaster-monorepo/README.md

 # Universal Paymaster 🪐

-A Next.js frontend application for managing liquidity pools that sponsor blockchain transactions.
-Built with React, Three.js, and Viem for seamless smart contract interactions.
+A full-stack blockchain application for managing liquidity pools that sponsor transactions.
+Built with Hardhat 3 for smart contract development and Next.js for the frontend interface.

 **Made in Argentina** 🇦🇷